 Please make a photocopy of your passport’s identification page and keep it separate from the original.
 It’s also a good idea to leave a digital copy with someone at home.
 This may speed the replacement process should you lose your passport.

 American and Canadian citizens traveling on regular passports for business or tourist purposes do not need a visa for a stay of up to 90 days.
 Please note that if you are staying longer than 90 days, obtaining a visa is your responsibility.
 These requirements change often and therefore it is recommended that you check with the Embassy of Peru for the most up- to-date information.

 Cancellation and Medical Insurance is highly recommended as it can safeguard against the expenses associated with in-country medical emergencies, lost or delayed baggage and emergency cancelation or interruption of your trip.
 Please ensure your policy will provide you with upfront medical coverage so that you are not responsible for a hefty doctor’s bill while away.
 Insurance can be purchased through us.

 Some vaccines require more than one dose or a major length of time to be effective.
 For that reason, it is recommended to see your doctor or health provider at least 6 to 8 weeks before your trip.
 Please bring vaccination certificates with you in your carry-on luggage as you may need to present them on arrival.

-A Yellow Fever vaccination is required for those traveling to the jungle and cities nearby.
+A Yellow Fever vaccination is recommended for those traveling to the jungle and cities nearby.
 It must be given at least 10 days before your trip in order to be effective.

 You may also want to ask your travel health professional about tetanus, diphtheria, hepatitis A & B, malaria, rabies and typhoid, depending on the areas you will be visiting.